Top 7 Reasons Why Mortadella Isn’t a Healthy Choice for You

 • Buy mortadella from a reputable butcher or grocery store.
 Reputable retailers are more likely to sell high-quality mortadella.

 • Read the reviews before you buy.
-If you are unsure about a particular mortadella product, read the reviews online to see what others have said about it.
+If you are unsure about a particular mortadella product, read the reviews online to see what other people have said about it.

 Is mortadella gluten-free?

 Not necessarily.
-Mortadella can be gluten-free, but that’s not always the case.
-Some mortadellas may contain gluten, which is a protein found in wheat, barley, and rye.
+Mortadella can be gluten-free, but it is not always the case.
+Some mortadella may contain gluten, which is a protein found in wheat, barley, and rye.

 If you are gluten-free, here are some tips for avoiding gluten in mortadella: